opendocsg/slw-judgments-backfill/2004_SGHC_201/report.md

 **The decision below**

-13     The trial judge found the appellant guilty as charged and sentenced him to five and a half years’ imprisonment and five strokes of the cane (see [2004] SGDC 130).
+13     The trial judge found the appellant guilty as charged and sentenced him to five and a half years’ imprisonment and five strokes of the cane (see <span class="citation">[2004] SGDC 130</span>).

 14     The trial judge held that the facts, both in the SOAF and the testimony of the appellant, established beyond a reasonable doubt that the appellant was guilty as charged.
 He also held that the arguments on law advanced by the appellant had failed to convince the trial court that the appellant was not guilty of trafficking, or that because of entrapment, he should be convicted only on the lesser charge of possession.